cleentfaar/CLSlackBundle/Resources/doc/installation.md

 cl_slack:
     team: MyTeam # replace with the name of your team in Slack
     api_token: xoxp-1234567890-1234567890-1234567890-1a1234 # replace with your own (see: https://api.slack.com/tokens)
-    outgoing_webhook_tokens:
-        my_trigger_word: AbCde1A1ABcdEfGHIjk123Ab # optional, only if you want to respond to a outgoing webhook
 ```

-**Note:** You do not need to have the outgoing_webhook_tokens entry if you do not wish to respond to any Outgoing Webhooks.

 # Ready?